Dinesh281197/Hospitality-Analysis/README.md

 - AtliQ lost around 298 Million in cancellation
 - Elite-type rooms have the most bookings % which is 36.8 %
 - Created Key Metrics Heatmap for Booking Analysis.
-- Created A line chart to find the correlation between Occupancy % and Average rating.
+- Created A Scatter Plot chart to find the correlation between Occupancy % and Average rating.